logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/getting_started.md

 The Hopsworks clusters deployed by [managed.hopsworks.ai](https://managed.hopsworks.ai/) store their data in a bucket in your GCP account.
 This bucket needs to be created before creating the Hopsworks cluster.

 Execute the following gsutil command to create a bucket.
-Replace all occurrences $PROJECT_ID with your GCP project id and $BUCKET_NAME with the name you to give to your bucket:
+Replace all occurrences $PROJECT_ID with your GCP project id and $BUCKET_NAME with the name you want to give to your bucket.
+You can also replace US with another location if you are not going to run your cluster in this *Multi-Region (see note below for more details).

 ```
-gsutil mb -p $PROJECT_ID gs://$BUCKET_NAME
+gsutil mb -p $PROJECT_ID -l US gs://$BUCKET_NAME
 ```

 !!! note